 The next step is to gather as much evidence as possible to start your accident at work claim.
 This means writing up the details of the incident and getting witness testimonies.
 However, if more proof is needed, your personal work injury lawyer or solicitor handles the rest.

-You need to be able to prove that the injury at work was not your fault.
-You’ll need evidence that your employer didn’t live up to their duty in providing a safe working environment, and that the injury at work you experienced was due to negligence by the employer.
+You need to be able to prove that the injury was not your fault.
+You’ll need evidence that your employer didn’t live up to their duty in providing a safe working environment, and that the accident was due to negligence by the employer.

-To get an idea of how much accident at work compensation you could get for an accident at work, you will want to gather as much evidence as you can.
-As a rule, the more evidence you have, the better chance you have of receiving accident at work compensation from your claim.
-Things like expenses, pain, and suffering you are enduring all help your case.
+To get an idea of how much accident at work compensation you could claim, you will want to gather as much evidence as you can.
+As a rule, the more evidence you have, the better chance you have of receiving compensation – for instance, things like expenses, pain, and suffering you are continuing to endure.

-Make sure you keep all receipts, as they can support your injury at work claim.
-For example, keep a record of any statutory sick pay, and any expenses you have to purchase as a result of your injury after an accident at work.
+Make sure you keep all receipts, as they can support your work accident claim.
+For example, keep a record of any statutory sick pay, and any expenses you have to purchase as a result of your injury.
 It’s the best way for you to recoup that money for accident at work compensation claims.